Goals include improving veterinary education, increasing research

 A difficult economic climate did not deter the Association of American Veterinary Medical Colleges' unveiling of its strategic plan, which will be used to guide future initiatives, including pushing forward discussions on the future of veterinary medical education.

-The AAVMC rolled out its strategic goals and objectives and launched the North American Veterinary Medical Education Consortium (see story, page 1116) at the association's 2009 annual meeting, March 12–16 in Washington, D.C.
+The AAVMC rolled out its strategic goals and objectives and launched the North American Veterinary Medical Education Consortium (see story) at the association's 2009 annual meeting, March 12–16 in Washington, D.C.

 AAVMC President James G. Fox kicked off the meeting's opening plenary session March 14 before 135 deans, college officials, department heads, faculty, and veterinary medical education stakeholders.

 He called the association's strategic plan—the first in its 43-year history—an ambitious one.
 The plan presents the AAVMC's vision, mission, and values, in addition to six goals that will determine the association's priorities and allocation of resources over the next five years.
 They are as follows:

 - reviewing, evaluating, and improving veterinary medical education

 - increasing the amount of veterinary research conducted